 Quality - Is it a good business?

-Franchise Is it a leader in its market(s)?Does the business have pricing power?
+Franchise Is it a leader in its market(s)?
+Does the business have pricing power?

-11411611136

 Does the company have sustainable competitive advantages?
 Is its position improving or deteriorating?

+Trancinsc

 Quality - Capability and track record What are the track records of key (0-4)

 Governance of directors and management?
-(0 1)
+(U- 4)

-Covernance management Has the board / management displayed
+Governance management Has the board / management displayed

 management good commercial acumen?

 Suitability of ownership Are there controlling shareholders with (0-4)

 and governance structure competing interests?
-(0 .)
+(0 4)

-and government on account Is the composition of the board appropriate
+and governance structure Is the composition of the board appropriate

 to the interests of minority shareholders

 (independence, Board committee structures,

 diversity, tenure, etc)?

 Alignments of incentives Are incentive structures aligned with (0-4)

-generating value for minority shareholders? , ,
+Alignments of incentives generating value for minority shareholders?
+(U- 4)

 Is compensation at an appropriate level?

 Transparency in reporting Does the company provide clear and open (0-4)

-disclosures?
+Transparency in reporting disclosures?
+(U- 4)

 Does the company provide transparent

 financial reporting?

 Does the company provide good disclosures

 on ESG issues?

 Quality of auditor / Audit qualifications?

 Potential exposure to Level of exposure to corrupt economies (0-4)

-corruption or reputational Previous involvement in corrupt activities /
+corruption or reputational Previous involvement in corrupt activities / (0 //

 risk. with corrupt partners

 Involvement in controversial activities /

 projects

 Does the company have appropriate

 controls, systems and policies in place to

 manage these risks?

 Quality - Alignment of product and Are products and services consistent with (0-4)

-Sustainability services with more Net Zero / sustainable economy?
+Sustainability services with more Net Zero / sustainable economy? , ,

-sustainable outcomes Are customers/end markets aligned with
+• sustainable outcomes Are customers/end markets aligned with

 Net Zero / sustainable economy?

 Are environmental regulations supportive

-Containability of for the company?
-(0.4)
+for the company?

 Sustainability of Are the company's operations sustainable in (0-4)

-operational practices their current form (carbon emissions, water
+operational practices their current form (carbon emissions, water · •

 (environmental impact) usage, pollution, waste etc)?
 Is

 debcarbonisation regulation negative for

 the company?

 Are the company's assets exposed to

 physical risks (climate change, flooding,

 water stress, fires etc)?

+,,,,,

 Sustainability of Supply chain issues - labour standards, (0-4)

-relationships with environmental damage
+relationships with environmental damage , ,

 employees and suppliers Employment issues - modern slavery, child

 labour, restriction of employee rights,

 underpayment of employees

 How is the company performing on staff

 turnover?

 What is the company's track record on

 workplace safety?

 Are there any key supply chain

 vulnerabilities?

 Sustainability of Violations of laws and regulations (0-4)

 relationships with Avoidance or underpayment of tax

 government

 Sustainability of Issues with local communities, society more (0-4)

 relationship with generally

 customers, communities Issues with customers - safety, privacy, anti-

 and society competitive behaviour

 Quality - Is the company able to gene rate increasing economic value?

-Financial - Are returns on incremental capital investment attractive?
+Financial mental capital investment attractive?

 - Is the financial profile improving?
 Why?

-Is profitability stable and pre edictable?
+Is profitability stable and pro

 Is the financial position sour nd?